l0gicpath/actiontext/README.md

 The effects of that are:

-- Nodes process only when all their inputs are satisifed
+- Nodes process only when all their inputs are satisifed (Node inputs can be satisifed either through default port values, values set in the UI or through linkage)
 - Nodes broadcast only when they've processed
 - Nodes will wait before processing the next cycle until their previous cycle's output are consumed